RochaCarla/carlarocha.github.com/_pages/projects.md

 I've been involved in several research projects with both research groups and companies R&D. I am one of many coordinators of the applied research laboratory [LAPPIS](https://github.com/lappis-unb).
 I had the opportunity to coordinate several applied research projects with governmental agencies and private companies.
 I had more than 50 scholarships  under my supervision.
 Most of the projects I am involved in have software development under an open source license.
 I will present the latest projects.
 For the complete list, please visit my [lattes page](http://lattes.cnpq.br/2831991076751452).

+A presentation of the latest projects, with some technical details is available [here](https://docs.google.com/presentation/d/1ywrszF-efFiFrmqVJ8JGCpr19EHfh0M5C8ZZ8fmL8x8/edit?usp=sharing)

 ## Big Open Source Siblings (BOSS) - 2020 - ongoing